qualityshepherd/brine/assets/posts/southern_coast.md

 ### LOCATIONS

 **Freemoon Forest** stretches westward along the South Sea and is home of many rare botanicals.
 Wildflowers scent the air and the wind resonates like a familiar melody.
 Mortals avoid this "Fae Land" whenever possible; those who cannot are wise to hire a guide to help with any Fae "curiosities".
 This is especially good advice should you find yourself a defendant in the Fae Court.
-The court has a zero tolerance policy when it comes to protecting the forest and the secrets of Fae magic.
+The court's queen, **Lady Goodknight** (Queen, Grandparent, Peevish), has a zero tolerance policy when it comes to protecting the forest and the secrets of Fae magic.

 Swaths of forest are being ravaged by fire, leaving the haunting beauty of a charred landscape.
 A dragon?
 But no confirmed sightings... yet.